yangulo/Data-Structures-Algorithms-Nanodegree-Project/Project_2/problem_4/explanation_4.md

 * **Time and Space Efficiency:**
     * As mentioned in explanation_2.md, array space complexity is O(n) since an array organizes and saves items next to each other in memory.
 Therefore the more elements in an array the bigger space in memory associated to it.
     * Time efficiency for searching and appending is O(1) since each item has an index given its position at the array.
-     An as mention before, inserting and deleting time complexity is O(n).
-This problem constructs a hierarchy using two arrays (One which some elements are nested arrays as well).
+     And as mention before, inserting and deleting time complexity is O(n).
+This problem constructs a hierarchy using two arrays (Where some elements are nested arrays as well).
 Since the position of the elements been search is unknown searching an element within the array will take O(n).
 A recursive call is made within the for.
-The time efficiency is O(n)
+The time efficiency is of the recursive call is O(m) given the N elements on the array, therefore the time efficiency will become O(nm) which can be simplified as O(n)
     * Solution Improvement: A way to improve this solution is to implement a Has Map.
 It will take O(n) to populate the Has Map the first time all elements are been iterated and added, but assuming the group does not change the searching time on following searches will be constant O(1)